-Car batteries have a lifespan and, ultimately, they will fail.
-When they do, most people replace it and throw the old one away.
-But an old battery has value—scrap yards and recyclers in Canada often pay cash for used car batteries.
-This blog will outline how much you can make, what factors influenced scrap prices in 2025, and how you can maximize the value of your used car battery.
+Car batteries have a limited lifespan of 2-3 years; after that, they will fail.
+When they do, most people replace them and throw the old batteries away.
+But your old car battery still has value; many scrap yards and recyclers in Canada buy them.
+This blog will outline how much you can make, what factors influence its prices, and how you can maximize the value of your used car battery.

 If you are considering recycling your battery and want to get a reasonable price, then read on.

-Car battery scrap prices are frequently changing.
+Car battery prices in scrap are frequently changing.
 Factors influencing price include the type of battery, metal content, and market demand.
-In 2025, lead-acid batteries will remain the most popular type in Canada and the primary source of scrap value.
-Here’s a further breakdown of the prices observed in various locations across Canada.
-The prices shown are average pricing in Canada in July of 2025.
-Actual pricing will vary significantly based on location and buyer.
+In recent years, lead-acid batteries have remained the most popular type in Canada and the primary source of scrap value.
+Here’s a breakdown of average scrap battery prices across different provinces in Canada.
+Keep in mind that prices can fluctuate weekly based on lead market conditions and local demand.

 Price Range (CAD)